 Carnegie Libraries of Pennsylvania

-Allegheny will be included on the Pittsburgh page, to come back online early 2018.
+Allegheny will be included on the Pittsburgh page.

 Plastichrome Colourpicture 'chrome' postcard of as high inage quality as the turn-of-the-century postcards

 (L) Five women and two men stand on the steps of the library.
 To the left is The Famous, Braddock's Big Store.